ikjordan/ABIE/README.md

 9. A CUDA MSVC 2019 solution is also provided.
 Adding a CUDA aware build option to MSVC precludes that solution being loaded on a system where CUDA is not installed.
 Therefore two solutions are provided `ABIE` and `ABIE_CUDA`.
 CUDA is enabled in `ABIE_CUDA` when the `GPU` preprocessor directive is added
+10. The CUDA version that uses shared local memory, which was removed from the original repository, has been fixed, and is now the default.
+The global memory version from the repository can be re-enabled via a compile flag.
+Note that the CUDA implementation has only been tested under Windows
+11. A third MSVC solution supports OpenCL (`ABIE_OpenCL`).
+The OpenCL version uses shared local memory, and executes in similar speed to the shared memory CUDA implementation on my PC.
+It has also been tested on Intel and AMD processors, and under Linux.
+For reference, an OpenCL global memory version is also provided and can be enabled via a compile flag
-10. ABIE uses C Variable Length Arrays (VLA), which are not supported by the MSVC compiler (MSVC is not completely C99 compliant).
+12. ABIE uses C Variable Length Arrays (VLA), which are not supported by the MSVC compiler (MSVC is not completely C99 compliant).
 Therefore the LLVM (`clang-cl`) tool chain is used with Visual Studio 2019
-11. The `clang-cl` compiler does support OpenMP, but the required DLL is not installed automatically. `libomp.dll` can be found in the LLVM section of the MSVC 2019 installation.
+13. The `clang-cl` compiler does support OpenMP, but the required DLL is not installed automatically. `libomp.dll` can be found in the LLVM section of the MSVC 2019 installation.
 Either copy it to the DLL directory for your system, or paste a copy into the same directory as `libabie.dll`.
 OpenMP is enabled when the `OPENMP` preprocessor directive is added
+14. OpenMP is enabled by default in the libabie `Makefile`
-12. The solutions are configured so that the compiler generates AVX instructions
+15. The MSVC solutions are configured so that the compiler generates AVX instructions.
+On older processors that do not support AVX, this can result in `error 0xc000001d` at startup.
+If this occurs modify the MSVC solution so that AVX instructions are not generated
-13. The code has been tested under MS Windows 10, MinGW 64-bit running on Windows 10, Ubuntu 20.04 running in a VirtualBox VM and a 4GB Raspberry PI 4 running Raspberry Pi OS
+16. The code has been tested under MS Windows 10, MinGW 64-bit running on Windows 10, Ubuntu 20.04 running in a VirtualBox VM and native, and a 4GB Raspberry PI 4 running Raspberry Pi OS
-14. I do not have acccess to an Apple Mac, so I may have inadvertantly broken support for that platform
+17. I do not have acccess to an Apple Mac, so I may have inadvertantly broken support for that platform
-15. To make intellisense work correctly for C99 code with `Clang` an additional option of `-std=c99` is set.
+18. To make intellisense work correctly for C99 code with `Clang` an additional option of `-std=c99` is set.
 This is valid in `Clang`, and triggers intellisense to work correctly, but is ignored in `Clang-cl`, and so causes a warning to be generated
-16. Clang supports 80 bit `long double`, but in Clang-cl `long double` is set to 64 bits for compatibility with MSVC.
+19. Clang supports 80 bit `long double`, but in Clang-cl `long double` is set to 64 bits for compatibility with MSVC.
 Use MinGW64 to build a DLL that will provide 80 bit `long double` support under Windows
-17. The C files in the project are built into a DLL.
+20. The C files in the project are built into a DLL.
 I failed to configure `setup.py` to automatically trigger a build using `Clang`, so before running `setup.py` `libabie.dll` should be built in Visual Studio.
 The DLL will then be packaged correctly
-18. Under MinGW 64bit the DLL (`libabie.dll`) can be built by invoking `make`.
+21. Under MinGW 64bit the DLL (`libabie.dll`) can be built by invoking `make`.
 This should be done before running `setup.py`.
 The DLL will then be packaged correctly
-19. Note that there appears to be an issue in on the Raspberry Pi, where specifying dependencies can cause `Cython` to fail.
+22. Note that there appears to be an issue in on the Raspberry Pi, where specifying dependencies can cause `Cython` to fail.
 The workaround is to comment the dependencies out from `setup.py` and install them manually
-20. The `particles` class has been extended to give an option to position the COM of the system at the origin with zero velocity
+23. The `particles` class has been extended to give an option to position the COM of the system at the origin with zero velocity
+24. If, after installing astroabie using:
+`python setup.py install`
+you want to remove it, then use the following:
+`pip uninstall astroabie`
+To trigger a full rebuild of `libabie` when using `setup.py`, the `build` directory must also be purged

 ### MinGW 64bit - h5py issue
 Currently (September 2020) there is a known issue with h5py under msys2 minGW64.